Goodenia lineata

-Goodenia lineata, commonly known as Grampians goodenia, is a species of flowering plant in the family Goodeniaceae and is endemic to the Grampians in Victoria, Australia.
+Goodenia lineata, commonly known as Grampians goodenia, is a species of flowering plant in the family Goodeniaceae and is endemic to the Grampians in Victoria.
 It is an erect perennial herb with lance-shaped, more or less toothed leaves with the narrower end towards the base and racemes of yellow flowers.

 Description

 Goodenia lineata is an erect perennial herb that typically grows to a height of up to 50 cm.
 The leaves are lance-shaped with the narrower end towards the base, 30–80 mm long and 3–9 mm wide, with more or less toothed edges and mostly arranged at the base of the plant.
 The flowers are arranged small numbers in racemes up to 200 mm long on a peduncle 40–80 mm long.
 Each flower is on a pedicel 40–80 mm long and there are linear bracts 3–9 mm long and triangular bracteoles 3–4 mm long.
 The sepals are lance-shaped, 4–7 mm long and the corolla is yellow and about 20 mm long.
 The lower lobes of the corolla are 8–10 mm long with wings about 2 mm wide.
 Flowering mainly occurs from November to February but fruit and seeds have not been recorded.